AVEVA/AVEVA-Samples-PI-System/piwebapi_samples/AngularJS/README.md

 };
 ```

-- In the terminal, use the following command to run the tests: `karma start`
+- In the terminal, use the following command to run the tests: `npx karma start`
 - If you run into any issues with the Jasmine tests timing out, use the `DEFAULT_TIMEOUT_INTERVAL` setting in `test-config.js` and set it to a higher value.
 For example:

 ```